spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook.md

 ### Deprecated / unmaintained / removed services

+**Note**: since a deprecated or unmaintained service will not be updated, its bug or vulnerability will be unlikely to get patched.
+It is recommended to migrate from the service to an alternative if any, and make sure to do your own research before you decide to keep it running nonetheless.

 - [Setting up Appservice Webhooks bridging](configuring-playbook-bridge-appservice-webhooks.md) (deprecated; the bridge's author suggests taking a look at [matrix-hookshot](https://github.com/matrix-org/matrix-hookshot) as a replacement, which can also be installed using [this playbook](configuring-playbook-bridge-hookshot.md))

 - [Setting up the Dimension integration manager](configuring-playbook-dimension.md) ([unmaintained](https://github.com/spantaleev/matrix-docker-ansible-deploy/issues/2806#issuecomment-1673559299); after [installing](installing.md))